pslucas0212/Part-7-Provisioning-a-RHEL-8.3-VM-from-Satellite/README.md

 ![Example Provisioning Process](/images/sat99.png)

-After the VM has been provisioned and while the installation is completeing, you will see on the All Hosts screen for your new VM.
+After the RHEL VM has been provisioned and while the installation is completeing, you will see on the All Hosts screen for your new VM.
 Now click the clear link found next to the Pending Installation for Build Properties field.

 ![Click the clear link](/images/sat100.png)